 In God’s providence, this devotion is being written the day after a strong message on sin and repentance was received and acted upon by many in the Class of 2024.
 For the Healthy Heart Day devotion, I (Mr. Reel) had the solemn responsibility of bringing a sobering challenge from Psalm 51 to our current sixth grade.
 It was an open air sermon that called on the students to acknowledge the sins in their lives, confess and turn from those sins, and pray for God to give them clean hearts and spiritual renewal.
 I recorded the message in Notability on my iPad and hope that other students may have the opportunity to hear it before the school year ends.
 We (the sixth grade teachers) believe that the Holy Spirit was working powerfully.
-Two sixth grade girls came forward for salvation and at least three boys rededicated.
+Two sixth grade girls came forward for salvation and several other boys and girls rededicated.
 About 30 already believing students came down out of the bleachers by the football field for prayer and counsel to help them in their walks with Christ.
 My gut says that there may be a few others who respond in repentance and faith in the next week after the message sits heavy upon them this weekend.
 As sixth grade teachers, that is our hope and prayer.

 We are also praying for sustained change and growth, the fruits of repentance, for all of our students this summer.
 I will be blogging each day with short posts from the book of Proverbs to help our students to stay in the Word.
 Remember, persistent, consistent Bible study is the most important thing people must do to grow in their relationships with Jesus.